asac/openwrt-snap/README.md

 radio shows up as "phy0" when running `iw list`.

-With that go to Network-> WIFI in Luci (<https://192.168.1.1/cgi-bin/luci/admin/network/wireless>), edit the config so it has the SSID and security you want to use and "enable" the interface.
+With that go to Network-> WIFI in Luci (<https://192.168.1.1/cgi-bin/luci/admin/network/wireless>), edit the config so it has the SSID and security you want and then "enable" the interface.

-Once done you will be able to see your wifi interface has signal in Luci like below and connect with your computer to the AP.
+Shortly after you should see your AP on your wifi network and be able to connect to it.

 ![alt text](https://github.com/asac/openwrt-snap/raw/master/docs/openwrt-luci-wifi-working.png "Luci WIFI on snappy Core")